The Founder of Marketoonist, Tom Fishburne, said it best:

 You can’t skip the Q&A stage, although it will seemingly save you time.
 Why?

-There is no universal, magical marketing strategy that you can copy/paste and use for your own business.
+There is no universal, magical marketing strategy for small businesses that you can copy/paste and use for your own company.
 It just doesn’t work like that.

 The key to your success is not in copycat-ing.